Living Learning Communities at WOU

 - You will explore and collaborate not only with your fellow LLC peers, but also across campus, sharing and expanding your perspectives as you consider the views and opinions of others

 - You will live, connect with and be supported by a diverse community who share your interests, goals, and/or lifestyle choices

 - All of this leads to enhancing friendships developed within the LLC, and increasing networking within the larger University community – and, an overall more positive and satisfying college experience

-There will be five Living Learning Communities for the 2020-2021 academic year, all located within the 4 floors in Ackerman Hall.
-Read the descriptions below, and see the location of each community within the hall.
+There will be five Living Learning Communities for the 2022-2023 academic year, all located within Ackerman Hall.

 Navigate your transition to WOU by connecting with other transfer students and the WOU community to build your student success network.
 Must be a transfer student.